SNAP Benefits in Nevada: How to Apply and Qualify

 Expedited SNAP (Emergency Processing)

-If you have very little income and resources, you may qualify for Expedited SNAP.
-This provides benefits within seven days.
-Apply online or at a DWSS office and request “expedited service” to get started.
+If you have very little income and cash, you may get benefits within seven days.
+To apply, submit a SNAP application and request “expedited service” through Access Nevada or a DWSS office to prevent immediate hunger.

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)